jameshughes89/cs101/site/topics/sorting/sorting.rst

 ..
 Warning::

-    We are into the domain of *nontrivial* algorithms.
-You should **not** expect to look at these algorithms and immediately understand how they work.
-(In fact, if you can do that, you should immediately enroll in grad school in Computer Science).
-These algorithms require *careful study* to make sense of.
-The best tool you have for understanding how they work is to *carefully trace their operation, step by step*.
-Trying to understand complex algorithms "all in one go" is a recipe for frustration.
-Take your time, and step through the algorithm (with pen and paper) on a small input to get a feel for what it's doing.
-I know you know about the debugger, but pen and paper is still #1.
+    At this stage of the course we are starting to see nontrivial algorithms.
+Although you may have been able to quickly understand the previous algorithms, going forward you should not expect to observe an algorithm and immediately understand how it works.

+    Although you are all equipped with the requisite skills to understand these algorithms, they require *careful study* to understand.
+The best strategy for approaching these algorithms is to carefully trace through their operation, step by step, making no assumptions of the code.

 Sorting
 =======